-On Tuesday, we talked about a "Trump-proof" way to play China's exploding social media and e-commerce markets.
+On May 3, we talked about a "Trump-proof" way to play China's exploding social media and e-commerce markets.
 That stock's already up a market-crushing 8%.

 With 1.3 billion residents, India is the globe's second-most-populous nation.
 And it could surpass China in as little as five years.

-India logged GDP growth of 7% in last year's fourth quarter.
+India logged 7% GDP growth in 2016's fourth quarter.
 That beat forecasts by 10%.
 Even if that were to slow by as much as 20%, India's economy would still be expanding twice as fast as that of the United States – but economists are predicting 7.2% growth in 2017.

 In just the past decade, India's $2.2 trillion economy has leaped past Italy, Brazil, Canada, South Korea, and Russia.
 That means it's now the globe's seventh-largest economy – and it could move up to fifth place by 2020.

 That kind of growth makes India one of the most enticing frontier investing markets today, a place where we can enjoy and profit from that "first-mover advantage" I've talked about.
 And we know high tech – a massive driver of wealth all over the world – is set to play a central role in this massive opportunity.